 The History & Background of R-ALA

 R-ALA or R-Alpha Lipoic Acid is found in the varying concentrations in our muscle tissues and organs.
-R-ALA is a fat and water soluble antioxidant which is responsible for turning glucose in our blood into energy for our cells.
-It deactivates free radicals circulating throughout the human body which also includes the heavy metals that are a key contributor in developing neurodegenerative diseases.
-Its health benefits are almost limitless; a few of these are glucose disposal, strong anti-oxidant properties, and anti-aging
+R-ALA is a fat and water-soluble antioxidant that is responsible for turning glucose in our blood into energy for our cells.
+It deactivates free radicals circulating throughout the human body, which also includes the heavy metals that are a key contributor in developing neurodegenerative diseases.
+Its health benefits are almost limitless; a few of these are glucose disposal, strong antioxidant properties, and anti-aging

-R-ALA is endogenous to our cells however its supply decreases as we age.
-Dietary supplementation is important in order to maximize its effect on our health.
+R-ALA is endogenous to our cells; however, its supply decreases as we age.
+Dietary supplementation is essential to maximize its effect on our health.

-Biochemist Lester Reed Ph.D. first isolated Alpha lipoic acid in 1951.
-From a sample of liver that weighed 250 pounds, Dr. Reed purified a very small amount of alpha lipoic acid crystals.
+Biochemist Lester Reed Ph.D. first isolated Alpha-lipoic acid in 1951.
+From a sample of the liver that weighed 250 pounds, Dr. Reed purified a minimal amount of alpha-lipoic acid crystals.

 Use in Supplements

 R-ALA is the purest form available for Alpha-Lipoic Acid.
-It produces countless health benefits that include glucose disposal, strong anti-oxidant properties, and even for anti-aging.
-It is a potent insulin-mimicking agent that speeds up the removal of glucose from blood that is usually the profound benefits seen by diabetics.
+It produces countless health benefits that include glucose disposal, strong antioxidant properties, and even anti-aging.
+It is a potent insulin-mimicking agent that speeds up the removal of glucose from the blood that is usually the profound benefits seen by people with diabetes.

 R-ALA is now a rising ingredient when it comes to fat loss and is now used for fat loss supplements.
-It also helps break down sugar for the production of ATP making R-ALA also crucial for energy-production.
+It also helps break down sugar for the production of ATP, making R-ALA crucial for energy production.
 This process ensures that ingested carbohydrates will not be stored as fat but will be used as a fuel instead.
-It has been reported by many that R-ALA usage can cause higher energy levels for sustained periods of time.
+It has been reported by many that R-ALA usage can cause higher energy levels for sustained periods.
 To sum up all of its functions in the body, R-ALA supports memory function, fat loss and promote a healthy immune system.

 Potential Side Effects of R-ALA

-Proper glucose disposal or optimization is one of the major keys to fat loss and athletic performance.
-1st Phorm’s GDA has been formulated with full efficacious doses of the most potent ingredients available to help unlock your body’s ability to properly deal with elevated glucose levels.
+Proper glucose disposal or optimization is one of the significant keys to fat loss and athletic performance.
+1st Phorm’s GDA has been formulated with full efficacious doses of the most potent ingredients available to help unlock your body’s ability to deal with elevated glucose levels properly.

 What is the difference between R-lipoic acid and Alpha Lipoic acid?